danielregar/Car-Sales-/README.md

 At first, the dataset included a car_id field labeled as a **"unique identifier for each car"**, but it wasn’t clear whether it was tied to the customer, car model, or transaction.

-Later, I found out it represents each individual sale — so it basically functions as a purchase ID.
+Later, I found out it represents each sale, so it functions as a purchase ID.

 That’s why I decided to restructure the dataset myself using **a star schema**, to clarify these relationships and make dashboarding easier.

 Also… not gonna lie, shoutout to YouTube tutorials for teaching me data modeling in the first place 😄.
 Sometimes learning by doing just clicks better.

-📈 Dashboard Highlights
+**📈 Dashboard Highlights**

 The final Power BI dashboard presents insights through visual storytelling.
 Below are some of the key findings:

 **📊 Summary Cards:**